-Elise White was a teacher fellow with Raise the Children International in 2015 at Jabulane Christian Academy in Hammanskraal.
+Elise White was a teacher fellow with Raise the Children International in 2015 at Jabulane Christian Academy in Hammanskraal and is now the Program Director.
 She calls southwest Virginia home and received a Bachelor’s Degree in English Literature and African American Studies at the University of Virginia.
 After watching her mother, who has over three decades of experience as an educator, labor in the field with the aim of authentically supporting and developing children in a holistic way, she was inspired to do the same in South Africa.
 She enjoys reading, writing, singing, and unashamedly laughing out loud.
 Feel free to contact her about her experiences in South Africa as a teacher fellow!

 The orphaned and vulnerable children (OVC) crisis

 According to the Children’s Institute of South Africa, 23% of South Africa’s children live without either parent, nearly 4 million children.
 Vulnerable children are included in our network because it is very easy for adults to physically, sexually, or commercially exploit children that do not have one or both parents to provide for them and protect them.

 Why so many orphans?

 1. 17-18% of the adult population is HIV positive.

 2. More than 30% of the women who give birth are HIV positive.

 3. Migratory working patterns also contribute to the orphan crisis.